-Regarding agency fee payers - we sincerely hope that if you are an existing agency fee payer, you have sent in a request for your rebate.
-The November 15th deadline has passed.
-If you haven't filed by now, you will not get your rebate this year.
+Regarding CTA agency fee payers - we sincerely hope that if you are an existing agency fee payer, you have sent in a request for your rebate.
+The November 15th deadline has passed and if you haven't filed by now, you will not get your rebate this year.
 However, if you are a first time filer, you may resign from the union after the 15th.
 However, you will not get the full amount, but rather a prorated one, depending on how long after the 15th you file.
-For more information, please go here.
+For more information, please go here

 Data you need: An Honest Cheat Sheet

 On February 16th, CTEN board member Rebecca Friedrichs wrote an op-ed in the Orange County Resister about a teacher’s stand against tyranny.

 On February 14th, Larry Sand wrote a rebuttal to an LA Times op-ed about teacher pay and tenure.

 On Jan.
 31, Larry Sand participated in a discussion about school choice with Andrew Campanella, Lisa Keegan, Lance Izumi and Lisa Snell.

 On Jan.
 29th, Larry Sand had an op-ed printed in the Orange County Register about school choice.

 On November 26, Larry Sand had an article posted in City Journal about California’s new “bathroom law.”

 On Sept.
 19th, Larry Sand had an op-ed printed in the Orange